-CDA Sonic Drift is an artist-led audio essay with a geospatial Sonic UX workflow as its research spine.
-Focused on Brussels North’s Chaussée d’Anvers (CDA), it traces sonic space shifts through field recording, differential listening, and AI-assisted analysis.
-GDPR-compliant rooftop logging and AER/USS modules were implemented with CERTH as a technical project partner.
+CDA SONIC DRIFT is an artist led audio essay with a geospatial Sonic UX framework as its research structure.
+Focused on Brussels North’s Chaussée d’Anvers (CDA), the project traces, maps and interrogates sonic space shifts, the dynamic transformations of urban sonic environments, through field recording, differential listening and AI assisted analysis.
+GDPR compliant rooftop logging and AER/USS modules were implemented in collaboration with CERTH as a technical partner, ensuring both ethical data collection and technological rigor.

 Sonic Journal Image